Silt Fence Installation Price and Tips

 Other Important Considerations of Turbidity Barriers

-There are many others to be considered during the installation and maintenance process.
+There are many other considerations to note during the installation and maintenance process.
 Here are a couple of extra recommendations:

 - Do not remove sediment unless instructed to do so by the AHJ.
 If you are ordered to do so, re-suspension of sediment might be happen.